afro hair types

 4C Hair Care Tips

-- Avoid heat styling, as 4C hair is more susceptible to heat damage, which can lead to breakage and damage to your curl pattern.
+• Avoid heat styling, as 4C hair is more susceptible to heat damage, which can lead to breakage and hair loss, damaging your curl pattern.

 Afro Hair Styling and How It Affects Hair Loss